 PAEA End of Rotation™ Exams can be grueling and intimidating, but with the right tools and techniques, there’s no need to worry!
-You can utilize many study techniques and habits to be successful and confident when taking your exams.
+You can use many study techniques and habits to be successful and confident when taking your exams.
 Visual, auditory, kinesthetic—different learning styles are better for each learner, and it is important to adapt to ones that work for you.

 In PA school, rotation exams test your knowledge of specific rotations.
 The test is an objective measure to ensure you are learning and able to apply the knowledge you gained throughout your clinical experiences.
 Each rotation and specialty has nuances regarding certain patient populations, so it is important to retain as much information as possible.
 I used these tips and tricks during my rotations to help me process information and continue with good study habits.